DagothBob/Pythgroups/manual.md

 # Installation

+Note that if you're a Linux user, the following installation steps may vary depending on your distribution, but the general principles should still apply

 ### Without a virtual environment

 The simplest way to use Pythgroups is to install the dependencies directly on your machine.
-This can lead to clutter, but if that's fine with you, then just run the following command:
+This may mess with other Python projects or lead to clutter, but if that's not a problem for you, then just run the following command:

     $ pip install -r Pythgroups/requirements.txt